 When the people of Alma prayed for deliverance from bondage, the Lord didn’t immediately give them what they asked for.
 Instead, He said, “I will…ease the Mosiah 24:14-15).which are put upon your shoulders, that even you cannot feel them upon your backs, even while you are in bondage.”
 They had to continue to carry those burdens, but “the Lord did them that they could bear up their with ease” (

-As Captain Moroni led his troops against a much larger invading army, they were “Alma 2:28).
+Years later, as Alma’s son led the Nephites against a much larger invading army, they were “Alma 2:28).
 They still had to fight, but they were much more successful in battle than they would have been.by the hand of the Lord, having prayed mightily to him that he would deliver them out of the hands of their enemies” (

 From these examples, I see two things we must do in order to access the strengthening power of the Lord: